 Copyright, Privacy, and Take Down Procedures

-To fulfill our mission, the DTA creates and collects metadata and digital objects from a broad range of contributors, which we then expose to other digital collections and search engines to make these materials more widely available.
+To fulfill our mission, the DTA creates and collects metadata and provides access to digital objects provided by a broad range of contributors, which we then expose to other digital collections and search engines to make these materials more widely available.

 Prior to making digital objects available on our site, we work with contributors to make a good faith effort to secure the rights to digitize materials and make them available online for noncommercial educational and research purposes.